 EXPLAINER: Why Court’s EPA-climate change ruling matters

-WASHINGTON (AP) — The Supreme Court’s climate change ruling on Thursday is likely to hinder President Joe Biden’s plans to cut greenhouse gas emissions in half by the end of the decade and to make the U.S. a global leader again in the fight to slow global warming.
+WASHINGTON (AP) — The Supreme Court’s climate change ruling on Thursday is likely to hinder the Biden administration’s plans to cut greenhouse gas emissions in half by the end of the decade and to make the electric grid carbon-free by 2035.

 Power plants account for roughly 30% of carbon dioxide output.